Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: Introduction

 By means of near-resonant laser fields, advances in cooling, trapping, and loading neutral atoms in optical lattices have allowed a detailed study of unique properties of quantum many-body systems.
 A major appeal of these studies is the possibility of realizing strongly-correlated phases.
 They are interesting not only on their own, but also from the viewpoint of using atoms in optical lattices as universal quantum simulators of electrons in crystalline materials~\cite{Gross17}.
 In turn, a key feature of electrons in strongly-correlated solid-state compounds, e.g., in the transition-metal oxides, is the fermions possession of spin and orbital degrees of freedom, which are equally vital for many emerging phenomena.
 Therefore, realization and control over many-body systems with the capabilities for all relevant internal degrees of freedom of ``elementary'' particles become highly important.

 Recently, a two-orbital Fermi-Hubbard system has been realized with ultracold alkaline-earth(-like) atoms (AEAs) in a state-dependent optical lattice (SDL)~\cite{Riegger18,Heinz2020,Ono21}.
-This model has been a subject of many theoretical studies due to additional unique phenomena peculiar to multiorbital lattice systems: ferromagnetism, orbital ordering, orbital-selective Mott states, spinful excitons, etc. Now, important questions appear about the optimal regimes for the realization of particular strongly-correlated phenomena within novel cold-atom systems.
+This model has been a subject of many theoretical studies due to additional unique phenomena peculiar to multiorbital lattice systems.
+In certain limits it reveals, in particular, the physics of the orbital-selective Mott transition \cite{PhysRevB.87.205135}, the Kugel-Khomskii model originally proposed for transition-metal oxides \cite{Sov.Phys.Usp.25.231}, the Kondo lattice model \cite{FossFeig10} studied in the context of manganese oxide perovskites and heavy fermion materials, and SU$(N)$-symmetric magnetic systems \cite{Gorshkov2010NP,Rep.Prog.Phys.77.124401}.
+Now, important questions appear about the optimal regimes for the realization of particular strongly-correlated phenomena within novel cold-atom systems.
 In this paper, we address the mentioned questions by performing theoretical analysis of the two-orbital Fermi-Hubbard model with experimentally-relevant parameters corresponding to particular AEAs and quasi-one-dimensional geometry of SDL.
-Compared to previous theoretical studies of the one-dimensional Fermi-Hubbard model with two orbital and two spin flavors (see, e.g., Refs.~\cite{Miyashita2009, Plekhanov2011}), here we systematically explore ground-state properties of atomic systems in a wide range of lattice fillings and experimentally relevant interaction and hopping amplitudes.
+Compared to previous theoretical studies of the one-dimensional Fermi-Hubbard model with two orbital and two spin flavors (see, e.g., Refs.~\cite{Miyashita2009, Plekhanov2011, Nonne2010, Bois2015, Capponi2016},), here we systematically explore ground-state properties of AEA systems in a wide range of lattice fillings and experimentally relevant interaction and hopping amplitudes.